ReflexCreations/stamina-guide/README.md

 Hello, I'm Brittany (Fierra) and I'm a dance game player that's heavily invested in upper level 'stamina' gameplay.
 I wanted to put together a guide that would help compile my thoughts into one place.
 The guide I'm offering is without consultation of others, and entirely based on my own opinions, unfiltered.

-Before that, I want to get introduction and naming out of e way.
+Before that, I want to get introduction and naming out of the way.
 Four panel 'stamina' based gameplay is heavily based around Dance Dance Revolution, which spawned a competitor in In The Groove.
 In The Groove became a platform for custom content through arcade cabinets' USB stick support in the mid 2000s.
 This slowly lead to a scene of high level players pushing their physical boundaries.
 Dance Dance Revolution songs at the time would span in difficulty from level 1 to 10, and In The Groove, loosely similar, would scale from 1 to 13.
 Players began to wonder "what about a level 14? or 15?" and created content to fill that gap.
 Over time, this spawned two rules.
 If it's faster, it's harder.
 If it's longer, it's harder.
 Since that point, those original levels have been a loose basis for all further content, which now spans up to level 40 (sorry, 41, while I was writing the guide).
 The goal of this guide is to cover what it means to go so fast, and so long, and how to make it so that you, too, can hit the illustrious high level content.

 Due to the historical usage of In The Groove for custom content, the games rules on timing and lifebar have remained at the core of the community well into the 2020s.
 Players generally prefer an emulator, now, but we don't have an official name.
 ITG, Post-ITG, Stepmania, Four Panel are all names I've heard used, but to make life easier, I'm going to refer to it as Four Panel or Stamina, to be specific about the content we're covering.
 The software typically used is [ITGMania](https://itgmania.com).